gwehrle/Overpass.jl/README.md

 Overpass.query("node[amenity=drinking_water]({{bbox}});out;", bbox=(48,16,49,17))
 ```

-To keep the packet small and flexible, the response is not parsed and returned as a string.
+To keep the package small and flexible, the response is not parsed and returned as a string.
 Depending on the use case, the string can then be parsed, saved, etc.

 | Argument | Description                                   | Datatype          |
 | -------- | --------------------------------------------- | ----------------- |